Description

 $connection->send($response);

-• For large files (over 2M), Workerman will not read the entire file into memory at once, but will read and send the file in segments at the appropriate time.
+- For large files (over 2MB), Workerman does not read the entire file into memory at once.
+Instead, it reads the file in chunks at appropriate moments and sends it.

-• Workerman optimizes file read and send speed based on the client's receiving speed, ensuring the fastest file transmission while minimizing memory usage.
+- Workerman optimizes the file reading and sending speed based on the client's receiving speed, ensuring the fastest file sending while minimizing memory usage.

-• Data transmission is non-blocking and does not affect the processing of other requests.
+- Data sending is non-blocking and will not affect the processing of other requests.

-• If the file does not exist, it will automatically be converted to a 404 response.
+Content-Typeheader. - If the file does not exist, a 404 response will automatically be returned.

 Example